Messaging Analytics

 Reference Values

-The information shown in the report — including message counts and costs — is based on the data reported by Meta and is provided for informational and billing-reference purposes.
+The information shown in the analytics and reporting — including message counts and costs — is based on the data reported by Meta and is provided for informational and billing-reference purposes.
 Values may be updated if Meta adjusts its records, pricing, or billing logic.

 • Details: Provides access to a detailed view segmented by country.